JezuzStardust/blender-svg-parser/README.md

 * Add possibility of automatically scale image on import.
 * Add settings for different dpi.
 * Make it into an actual Blender addon that can be installed.
+* Add comparisons images between this, the orignal plugin and Firefox renderings* Possibly, take into account clipping paths and clipping of objects partly outside the `viewBox`.